zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ---
 title: Reliable Messaging Workers - Rule of Thumbs
 excerpt: In the realm of distributed systems, especially when working with messaging patterns, workers play a crucial role.
 These unsung heroes handle messages from queues or brokers, ensuring tasks are executed seamlessly.
 But what happens when things go awry?
 Workers must be resilient, fault-tolerant, and reliable.
-This post dives into the essential properties every reliable worker should have, sprinkled with practical tips to keep your system humming.
-(Don’t worry, I have applied these rule of thumbs in several Xendit teams (and services), and we had almost zero issues, and make developers life happy!)
+This post dives into the essential properties every reliable messaging worker should have, sprinkled with practical tips to keep your system reliable.
 categories: software-engineering
 tags:
     - software-architecture